 As a kitchen technician, you’ll perform traditional culinary duties.
 You’ll help prepare baked goods, candies, and pastries.
 You’ll measure ingredients and knead the dough.
 You'll place the edibles in the oven and on the cooling racks after baking.
 Previous experience as a baker, chef, or in a kitchen environment is preferred.
 Kitchen assistants can earn about $14 an hour.

 Extraction companies are responsible for removing the resin from the plant.
 The process is performed in a laboratory with lab-grade equipment.
 Extraction processes vary in solvents, equipment, and refining processes used.
 Companies may prefer applicants who have a bachelor’s degree in a science discipline.

 Extraction technicians create a range of weed extracts.
 You’ll have to produce multiple batches of oil a day.
 You'll have to ensure the machine performs flawlessly.
 Knowledge about lab processes is important.
 An extraction technician can make between $40,000 and $50,000 a year.

 Ancillary jobs are critical to the growth of any pot company.
 Companies need a wealth of outsourced services to remain compliant and competitive.
 For instance, marketing is a big need for pot companies trying to gain a competitive edge in the state.
 With all that growth, weed companies are going to need banking, technology, HR, and other business solutions.
 That’s where you come in.

 Massachusetts Cannabis College

 Are you ready to join thousands of other career professionals?
-Sign up for CTU’s online cannabis college.
+Sign up for CTU’s online marijuana courses.
 Our courses teach you about every aspect of the industry.
 That includes weed extraction, pot cultivation, cannabis laws and so much more.
 Our training prepares you for nearly any job in the industry.
-Sign up here.